esparig/esparig.github.io/projects.md

 Here I will update the information about my current projects...

-{% for project in site.data.projects %}
+{% for project in site.projects.projects %}
   {% include project-outline.html project=project %}
 {% endfor %}